emca-it/check-elasticquery/README.md

 # check-elasticquery
 This plugin check Elasticsearch query total documents.
-It is aimed to work with Energy Logserver, OP5 Log Analytics and is supposed to work with opensource Elasticsearch and x-pack.
+It is aimed to work with Energy Logserver, OP5 Log Analytics, CyberX and is supposed to work with opensource Elasticsearch and x-pack.

 **Dependencies for Centos 7:**